JustUtahCoders/comunidades-unidas-internal/api-docs/create-client.md

 - `housingStatus` is an enum with possible values `renter`, `homeowner`, and `other`.
 - `intakeServices` is an array of integer service ids.
 See (/api-docs/list-services.md).
 - `englishProficiency` is an enum with possible values `beginner`, `intermediate`, and `advanced`.
+- When the `strict` query param is set to `false`, you can create clients without all the normally required information. `strict` defaults to true.

 ## Response